Mikadifo/Mikadifo/README.md

 ### Hi there 👋

-🔭 I’m currently working on[Advent of Code](https://github.com/Mikadifo/Advent-of-Code-2020-Solutions).
+🔭 I’m currently working on [Advent of Code](https://github.com/Mikadifo/Advent-of-Code-2020-Solutions).

-🌱 I’m currently learning HTML, CSS, JPA and JAVA FX.
+🌱 I’m currently learning HTML, CSS, JPA and JAVA FX, JS, FUNCTIONAL PROGRAMMING

-👯 I’m looking to collaborate on Java projects.
+👯 I’m looking to collaborate on Java or JS projects.

 <!--
 **Mikadifo/Mikadifo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.